erikssonlarsb/short-list/README.md

-# fishort
+# short-list

-Analysis of Swedish Finansinspektionen short list
+Analysis of the list of net short positions, published by Finansinspektionen (the Swedish financial supervisory authority).